patrulek/easshy/README.md

 - **Parallel:** A blocking call that executes commands concurrently in separate sessions and returns after all commands finish their execution.

 Commands may have an additional option that allows ignoring the error of a given command to prevent stopping the entire batch call.
+It's also possible to set context to specific command or a whole batch call with `ContextCmd` struct or `WithShellContext` option appropriately.

 Examples of each call can be seen in the [test file](testing/integration_test.go).

 ## Changelog

+- **v0.1.1 - 01.05.2023**: Added ShellContext construct for a batch calls

 - **v0.1.0 - 27.04.2023**: Initial version